Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Users Use Case Diagram

 ![Alt
-text](./images/thesis/media/image4.png){width="5.694444444444445in"
+text](./images/thesis/media/image3.png){width="5.694444444444445in"
 height="4.458333333333333in"}

-[]{#_Toc132726957 .anchor}Figure - User Use Case Diagram
+[]{#_Toc132726957 .anchor}Figure 2- User Use Case Diagram

 ## System Actors

 -   Administrator: The administrator is responsible for managing the application.
-The administrator can add new parking locations to the database, and can also remove parking locations from the database.
+The administrator can add new parking locations to the database and can also remove parking locations from the database.

 -   User: The user is the person who will be using the application.
 The user can search for parking near a specific location.

 -   Guest: The guest is a person who is not logged in to the application.
 The guest can only search for parking near a specific location.

 -   Monitor Bot: A monitor is a bot that will be monitoring a car park.
     The monitor will be updating the status of the car park.